EvanCDonald/Probability-Theory/README.md

-# Probability-Theory (Grad-level intro course on probability theory)
+# Probability-Theory (Grad-level courses on probability theory)

 I'm currently finishing up my PhD in mathematics (as of Fall 2021), specifically in probability theory.
 Unsurprisingly, I have found that teaching helps my